igorbrasan/geradorDeAssinatura/README.md

 Question  | Answer
 --------- | ------
 How can I use it? | just open it at github pages, its **very** simple Why is everything in another language?
-I cant Understand :( | well I am brazilian, and this was made for my friends at <titanci.com.br>
+I cant Understand :( | well I am brazilian, and this was made for some fellows at [TITAN](https://titanci.com.br) .
+But the code is commented so there's that.